-The second-place team, sharing a $5,000 prize, includes: Maria Gitau, Admissions Assistant at Strathmore University in Nairobi, Kenya; Bazaf Hassan from the University of Engineering and Technology in Lahore, Pakistan; Kelvin Ogba Dafiaghor, CEO at Ogba Educational Clinic in Effurun, Nigeria; Meghna Badami, an undergraduate at Mysore Medical College in Bangalore, India; Boris Massesa, a student at Ilboru Secondary School in Dar es Salaam, Tanzania; and Venkatesan Subramaniyan, a private consultant from Badlapur, India.
+The second-place team, sharing a $5,000 prize, includes: Mariah Gitau, a second-year student pursuing a Bsc in Informatics and Computer Science at Strathmore University in Nairobi; Bazaf Hassan from the University of Engineering and Technology in Lahore, Pakistan; Kelvin Ogba Dafiaghor, CEO at Ogba Educational Clinic in Effurun, Nigeria; Meghna Badami, an undergraduate at Mysore Medical College in Bangalore, India; Boris Massesa, a student at Ilboru Secondary School in Dar es Salaam, Tanzania; and Venkatesan Subramaniyan, a private consultant from Badlapur, India.
 The team was recognized for their creation of math and English learning modules that incorporate Indonesian folk tales, and familiar cultural characters, into the curriculum.

 The third-place team, Danyal Naeem from Islamabad, Pakistan, and Megan Cho from Colorado Spring, Colorado, will take home a prize of $3,000 for their design of a web-based platform that acts as a digital learning assistant.
 The platform measures and tracks individual progress, and uses competency scoring to personalize content for each user.